 If you purchased multiple licenses of CorelDRAW Graphics Suite, you have the option of deploying the applications to your organization's network.

-The CorelDRAW Graphics Suite 2017 Deployment Guide provides more information about network installations.
-To purchase a volume license of the software and obtain its deployment guide, please contact Corel Support Services.
+The CorelDRAW Graphics Suite 2018 Deployment Guide provides more information about network installations.
+To purchase a volume license of the software, please contact Corel® Support Services.